SamuelMcEwan/Example-Scripts/README.md

 *Note* This repository is designed as simple evidence that I am comfortable coding with R. Coincidentally this page also demonstrates my competency with Github.
 More advanced scripts, such as novel coding challenges (eg - creating a 'Silicon Symphony' or 'Paint GUI' in R) may be added later, alongside technical analyses requiring LMMs.
 For now, this page is just a minor add-on to various job applications.
 Thank you for your consideration.

-Alternatively various coding projects such as creating a 'Silicon Symphony' or 'Paint GUI' in R